gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 ##So why should I use Gulp instead of Grunt?

-[@markdalgleish](http://twitter.com/markdalgleish) published a great presentation that covers the history of Grunt and Gulp and their differences: http://markdalgleish.github.io/presentation-build-wars-gulp-vs-grunt
+[Mark Dalgleish](http://twitter.com/markdalgleish) published a great presentation that covers the history of Grunt and Gulp and their differences: http://markdalgleish.github.io/presentation-build-wars-gulp-vs-grunt

-Another great article on this matter that is worth reading is [Gulp, Grunt, Whatever..](http://blog.ponyfoo.com/2014/01/09/gulp-grunt-whatever) by Nicolas Bevacqua [@nzgb](http://twitter.com/nzgb)
+Another great article on this matter that is worth reading is [Gulp, Grunt, Whatever..](http://blog.ponyfoo.com/2014/01/09/gulp-grunt-whatever) by [Nicolas Bevacqua](http://twitter.com/nzgb)

 The main reasons why I decided to switch to Gulp are:
 - Grunt uses JSON-like data configuration files; Gulp uses leaner, simpler JavaScript code.